jenkinsci/gitee-plugin/README.md

 **Note:** This functionality requires access to Gitee and a git repository url already saved in the project configuration.
 In other words, when creating a new project, the configuration needs to be saved *once* before being able to add branch filters.
 For Pipeline jobs, the configuration must be saved *and* the job must be run once before the list is populated.

-## Add a note to merge requests
+## Add a note to pull requests
-To add a note to Gitee merge requests after the build completes, select 'Add note with build status on Gitee merge requests' from the optional Post-build actions.
+To add a note to Gitee pull requests after the build completes, select 'Add note with build status on Gitee pull requests' from the optional Post-build actions.
 Optionally, click the 'Advanced' button to customize the content of the note depending on the build result.

 # Release Workflow